sindhuk95/SKY130_PD_WS_DAY4/README.md

 ![4-1](https://github.com/sindhuk95/SKY130_PD_WS_DAY4/assets/135046169/0b1a5578-e3a4-41b4-b8c5-6ce8c4414228)

-lets say the I/O ports are in ```li1 layer``` and check whethere they are at intersection or not by using ```grid 0.46um 0.34um 0.23um 0.17um``` on tkcon windowand and to activate the grid, press G on the magic console.
+lets say the I/O ports are in ```li1 layer``` and check whether they are at intersection or not by using ```grid 0.46um 0.34um 0.23um 0.17um``` on tkcon window and to activate the grid, press G on the magic console.

 Now, check whether the width and height of std cell met by measuring the tracks the cells has occupied.